-For FY10, the department's continuing challenge is to better define and map its key daily and support processes, to set expectations (measures), and to track performance and make adjustments.
-This may include the processes of future funding methodologies, future budget requests, and funding statewide detoxification and crisis-stabilization beds.
+For FY11, the department's continuing challenge is to better define and map its key daily and support processes, to set expectations (measures), and to track performance and make adjustments.
+This may include the processes of future funding methodologies, future budget requests, and funding statewide detoxification services.
 Each of the identified processes are so integral to the department's success that to not follow them in practice would result in decreased outcomes for clients and decreased partner performance.